Damien Dempsey : Union30.11.18 : Sony Music

 For all this praise, it is on stage where Damien Dempsey finds his most (however humble) imperious self.
 His shows have the intensity of communion and matching mood of celebratory joy that you'd otherwise only find on a football terrace.
 Yet, as a studio record, Union does still successfully articulate the root of this connection and emotional impact.

 Pervaded by unforced honesty, spirit and humanity, compilation or not, Union is a cohesive album that fills your heart with hope.
-However well produced, and whatever styles it incorporates, in its essence Union offers a set of sublime street-folk songs; music for the many, not for the few.
+However well produced, and whatever styles it incorporates, Union is in essence a set of sublime street-folk songs; music for the many, not for the few.

 DAMIEN DEMPSEY with WILDWOOD KIN I Apple of My Eye